 Munford is a somewhat small city located in the state of Tennessee.
 With a population of 6,060 people and two constituent neighborhoods, Munford is the 104th largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Munford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Munford is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Munford who work in management occupations (13.72%), office and administrative support (12.12%), and sales jobs (8.39%).
+Unlike some cities, Munford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Munford are a mix of both white- and blue-collar jobs.
+Overall, Munford is a city of managers, sales and office workers, and service providers.
+There are especially a lot of people living in Munford who work in management occupations (17.21%), office and administrative support (15.00%), and business and financial occupations (7.43%).

-The rate of college-level education in Munford is quite a bit lower than the national average among all cities of 21.84%: just 12.78% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Munford who are college-educated is close to the national average for all communities of 21.84%: 18.42% of the adults in Munford have a bachelor's degree or advanced degree.

 The most common language spoken in Munford is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Spanish and Italian.